 Barriers to New Entrants:

-- Barriers to entry: Highly regulated industry.
-Key entry barriers: capital investment*, intense industry competition, existing buyer–supplier relationships, and experience/reputation of existing suppliers
+External audit is a highly regulated industry.
+Key entry barriers: capital investment, intense industry competition, existing buyer–supplier relationships, and experience/reputation of existing suppliers

 Intensity of Rivalry: